In this article, I’ll show you how you can create a progress bar to check the progress of your Macro while it’s running using VBA in Excel.

-- Press ALT + F11 on your keyboard to open the Visual Basic Window.
+- Press Alt + F11 to open the Visual Basic window.

-- After you have opened a new Visual Basic window, go to the Insert > UserForm option in the toolbar to insert a new UserForm.
-Click on UserForm.
+- Go to the Insert, and then the UserForm option in the toolbar to insert a new UserForm.

-- Now we have to drag tools to this UserForm.
-We’ll need only 3 tools for our purpose.
-One Frame, and two Labels.
+- We’ll need only 3 tools for our purpose: one Frame, and two Labels.

 - The first Label (Label1) will lie horizontally along the top margin of the UserForm, covering its whole width.